kaathewisegit/aspartik/README.md

 # Aspartik

 Aspartik is a computational biology toolkit inspired by [BioPython] and [SciPy].
-It's goal is to provide a suit of utilities for working with genetic data and phylogenetic simulations.
+Its goal is to provide a suite of utilities for working with genetic data and phylogenetic simulations.

 Aspartik was initially created for the sake of [`b3`], a Bayesian